This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- Spending time in a crowded place, such as a daycare center
+- Spending time in a crowded place, such as a child care center

 What are the signs and symptoms of pneumonia?

-The signs and symptoms depend on what caused the pneumonia and the age of the child.
+The signs and symptoms depend on your child's age and the cause of his or her pneumonia.
 The signs and symptoms of bacterial pneumonia usually begin more quickly than they do with viral pneumonia.
 Your child may have any of the following:

 - Shortness of breath or trouble breathing